Civil

 On April 9, 2021, President Joe Biden released top-level numbers for the discretionary portion of his FY2022 budget request.
 The complete budget request was released on May 28, 2021.

 For NASA, he requested $24.7 billion, a 6.6 percent increase over FY2021.
 Somewhat surprisingly, the request endorsed President Trump’s goal of putting astronauts back on the Moon by 2024 despite widespread skepticism that the date was achieveable.
-The request included funding $1.195 billion for HLS, enough to fund one even though Artemis supporters continue to insist two contractors are needed to ensure redundancy and competition.
+The request included $1.195 billion for HLS, enough to fund only one system even though NASA continued to insist two contractors are needed to ensure redundancy and competition.
 NASA Administrator Bill Nelson hoped to get $5.4 billion for HLS added to separate legislation to fund infrastructure improvements, but that did not happen.

 Unlike the Trump budget requests, the Biden Adminstration did not seek to terminate science or STEM Engagement programs with the exception of the SOFIA airborne infrared telescope.
-NASA wants to cancel it because its scientific return is not worth the more than $80 million per year operating costs.
-The FY2022 request included a substantial increase for the Science account overall, including more money for Earth science (climate change is a to priority for the Biden Administration) and for a Mars Sample Mission.
+NASA wanted to cancel it because its scientific return was not worth the more than $80 million per year operating costs.
+The FY2022 request included a substantial increase for the Science account overall, including more money for Earth science (climate change is a top priority for the Biden Administration) and for a Mars Sample Mission.

 The House Appropriations Committee reported its CJS bill on July 14, 2021 but it never passed the House.
-Like last year, the Senate Appropriations Committee took no formal action.
+Like the previous year (FY2021), the Senate Appropriations Committee took no formal action on its appropriations bills.
 Now under Democratic leadership, the committee released the Democratic versions of that and the other appropriations bills on October 18, 2021.

 Both committees approved increases above the President’s request: $25.04 billion in the House ($240 million above the request), $24.837 billion in the Senate ($35.8 million above the request).